Wishbone Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Estimated Dry Matter Nutrient Content

-Ingredients: Lamb meal, potatoes, tapioca, chicken fat, peas, fish meal, blueberries, cranberries, papaya, mango, apples, basil, oregano, rosemary, thyme, sunflower seeds, chamomile, peppermint, camelia, natural flavor, vitamin E supplement, niacin (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, thiamine mononitrate (vitamin B1), riboflavin supplement, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, vitamin D3 supplement, folic acid (vitamin B9), sodium chloride, taurine, choline chloride, magnesium sulfate, zinc sulfate, ferrous sulfate, calcium carbonate, copper sulfate, manganese sulfate, calcium iodate, cobalt sulfate, sodium selenite, green tea extract, rosemary extract and spearmint extract
+Ingredients: Lamb meal, fish meal, potatoes, peas, tapioca, chicken fat (preserved with mixed tocopherols), flaxseed, natural flavor, sodium chloride, blueberries, cranberries, papaya, mango, apples, basil, oregano, rosemary, thyme, sunflower seeds, chamomile, peppermint, camelia, vitamin E supplement, niacin (vitamin B3), calcium pantothenate (vitamin B5), vitamin A supplement, thiamine mononitrate (vitamin B1), riboflavin supplement, pyridoxine hydrochloride (vitamin B6), vitamin B12 supplement, vitamin D3 supplement, folic acid (vitamin B9), taurine, choline chloride, magnesium sulfate, zinc sulfate, ferrous sulfate, copper sulfate, manganese sulfate, calcium iodate, cobalt sulfate, sodium selenite, green tea extract, rosemary extract and spearmint extract

 Fiber (estimated dry matter content) = 4.4%